alorozco22/peanutsjs-stable/README.md

 To deploy to Heroku, you will need the Heroku CLI, follow the [Deployment section](#deployment) for more details.

 You will need a text editor as well.
 There are many options for you to choose.
 One of the most common editors is [Visual Studio Code](https://code.visualstudio.com/), as a complete development environment.
 [Atom](https://atom.io/) is another great option.
-I personaly like [Sublime Text](https://www.sublimetext.com/) because of its elegantly light nature and huge versatility to work with any language.
+I personally like [Sublime Text](https://www.sublimetext.com/) because of its elegantly light nature and huge versatility to work with any language.

 ## Installing